Suillus weaverae (H.H. Sm. & Shaffer) Kretzer & T.D. Bruns

 Basis for Listing

 Suillus weaverae is endemic to Minnesota, not yet reported from anywhere else in the world.
-This species, named in honor of its collector, has been collected twice in the same locality in Crow Wing County, where the documented population is small.
+This species, named in honor of its collector, has been collected at three locations in Minnesota.
 Suillus weaverae is susceptible to human disturbance through habitat alteration and pollution, and it was listed as an endangered species in Minnesota in 1996.

 Mushroom caps of S. weaverae are 35-70 mm (1.4-2.8 in.) broad, rounded, glabrous (no hairs) and have a viscid (sticky) surface.
 When young, the cap color is vinaceous buff in the center and pale reddish cinnamon on the margin.
 Later, caps become mottled with pinkish cinnamon in the center and a darker margin.
 The flesh stains yellow to orange around larval channels.
 Odor is mild and the taste pleasant.
 As a member of the Boletaceae family, this fungal species has tubes (pores) rather than gills, which are 1.5-4 mm (0.06-0.16 in.) long.
 Tubes are white when young, becoming yellowish over time, and do not stain.
 Tube mouths are angular or irregular in shape, somewhat radially arranged but not elongated.
 Tube mouth color when young is pale to light yellow, becoming more orange yellow in age, and developing vinaceous brown glandular dots.
 Stems are 40-80 mm (1.6-3.2 in.) long, 9-15 mm (0.4-0.6 in.) thick at the apex, usually tapering downward or swollen above the middle.
 Stem color is tan with vinaceous brown glandular dots.
 Sometimes the surface and interior of the base stain light to moderate yellow.

-The only known population of S. weaverae was found in humus in sandy soil of mixed deciduous-coniferous forest containing Quercus spp. (oak), Populus spp. (poplars), Betula spp. (birch), Pinus banksiana (jack pine), P. resinosa (red pine), and P. strobus (white pine).
+Suillus weaverae has been found in humus in sandy soil of mixed deciduous-coniferous forest containing Quercus spp. (oak), Populus spp. (poplars), Betula spp. (birch), Pinus banksiana (jack pine), P. resinosa (red pine), P. strobus (white pine), and Larix laricina (tamarack).
 It is most likely associated with P. resinosa and P. banksiana.

 Biology / Life History